icfpcontest2014/icfpcontest2014.github.io/faq.markdown

      **Answer** You're probably trying to load main in the Lambda-Man simulator.
 The main function is initialised in the [game simulator](http://icfpcontest.org/game.html).

+ 5. **Question:** In this full round specification, does Lambda-Man have to *complete the level fully* to score points?
+For example, what happens with the score if Lambda-man has been eaten three times by ghosts?

+    **Answer:** No, Lambda-Man can score points whether he wins or loses a game.
+    Only the score matters, not whether Lambda-Man completes the level or not.
+    The spec has been updated to clarify this point.